trufflehq/truffle-packages/examples/spotify-integration/README.md

 ![image](https://user-images.githubusercontent.com/70922464/178805666-c9fa7344-1f6b-443d-a1e7-7b7165052d22.png)

-To modify the SCSS, you need to have a CSS compiler because truffle-cli currently doesn't support SCSS natively.
-Live Sass Compiler by Ritwick Dey is a Visual Studio Code extension that will automatically compile to CSS if you use that as your IDE.

 You should be able to reuse the draggable component in any project that you want users to be able to move around if imported as an extension mapping through the truffle.tv extension.